leandrohsilveira/weather-now/README.md

 - [React redux integration](https://redux.js.org/basics/usage-with-react): 5.0.7;
 - [Redux loop middleware](https://redux-loop.js.org/): 4.3.3;

-## 1. Quick start guide
+## 1 Quick start guide

-As it is a NodeJS app, to get started you'll need to get NodeJS installed [here](https://nodejs.org/en/).
+As it is a NodeJS app, to get started you will need to get NodeJS installed [here](https://nodejs.org/en/).

 - Open a terminal console and navigate to a folder of your choice to place the project's source code;
 - Clone repository: `git clone https://github.com/leandrohsilveira/weather-now.git`;